 - 6 credits of English

 - 6 credits of Math

-- 15 credits of psychology or relevant electives (such as techniques of teaching)
+- 15 credits of psychology or relevant electives.
 At the discretion of the Admissions Committee, students may be required to take additional prerequisite courses that would enhance their preparation for the graduate program.